alfonso-torres/eng84_Cloud_Computing_AWS/README.md

 ### Types of Cloud Computing

-Not all clouds are the same and not one type of cloud computing is right for everyone.
-Several different models, types and services have evolved to help offer the right solution for your needs.

 There are three different ways to deploy cloud services: on a public cloud, private cloud or hybrid cloud.

 ![CLOUD](./Cloud_Infrastructure.png)